ae4745/dihedral-distribution-analysis/README.md

 ### Why use distributions and not just means?

 Side-chain dihedrals are angular and multimodal (rotamer wells at roughly −60°, 60°, 180°).
 Comparing means is therefore misleading.
-This pipeline compares the full probability distributions using three metrics that are sensitive to different aspects of distributional change.
+This pipeline compares the full probability distributions using three metrics (TVD, Jensen-Shannon, Wasserstein) that are sensitive to different aspects of distributional change.

 ---